KCL-BMEIS/TWAISurgRob-OSS-List/docs/README.md

 The aim of the [Wellcome / EPSRC CME](https://medicalengineering.org.uk) - [Pillar 3 on "Trustworthy Artificial Intelligence for Sensory-rich Surgical Robotics"](https://medicalengineering.org.uk/centre-activities/pillar-3-trustworthy-artificial-intelligence-for-sensory-rich-surgical-robotics/) is to lay the foundations of a sustainable programme leading to surgical robot autonomy in collaborative human-robot teams.
 The team will advance the field across four directions feeding in this ambition: Trustworthy AI, computational ultrasonography, knowledge extraction from connected medical devices, and sensory-rich human-machine interfaces.

-This pages serves as a curatel list of open-source software developped, maintained, or simply useful for members of the pillar.
+This pages serves as a curated list of open-source software developped, maintained, or simply useful for members of the pillar.

 ## Robotics
 - [lbr_fri_ros2_stack](https://github.com/KCL-BMEIS/lbr_fri_ros2_stack): ROS 2 packages for the KUKA LBR, including communication to the real robot via the Fast Robot Interface ([FRI](https://github.com/KCL-BMEIS/fri)) and [Gazebo](http://gazebosim.org/) simulation support.